Picc-Vic tunnel: Cancellation

 SELNEC made an infrastructure grant application to central government to fund the construction of the Picc-Vic line.
 In the early 1970s, Britain was facing economic difficulties and the Chancellor of the Exchequer Anthony Barber announced a £500 million reduction in public expenditure.
 In August 1973, the Minister for Transport Industries John Peyton rejected the grant application, stating that "there is no room for a project as costly as Picc-Vic before 1975 at the earliest".

 An underground excavation and construction project required a large initial outlay of public funds, and when the Greater Manchester County Council took on the project, it was unable to secure the necessary funding from central government.
-The Picc-Vic scheme was abandoned in 1977 owing to excessive cost.
+The Picc-Vic scheme was abandoned in 1977 owing to excessive cost in the view of Westminster.
+Essential context is the lack of enthusiasm from central UK government to invest in infrastructure outside of London.

 Specification

 Route

 The proposed new link would have been 2+3/4 mi long, and run from Ardwick Junction, a mile south of Piccadilly Station, to Queens Road Junction on the Bury line, about three-quarters of a mile north of Victoria.
-Just over 2 mi of the new line would have been in tunnel, most of which would be 60–70 ft beneath the centre of Manchester.
+Just over 2 mi of the new line would have been in-tunnel, most of which would be 60–70 ft beneath the centre of Manchester.
 The southern approach ramp would have been built on the surface and in a shallow tunnel.

 There would have been two separate tracks, each electrified on the 25 kV AC system.
 In the deep tunnel section separate bores were to be tunnelled for each track.
 The track was to consist of continuous welded rails on concrete foundations – 'slab track'.
 The tunnel was to be controlled by British Rail's standard three-aspect colour light signals together with their automatic warning system (AWS).
 This would have permitted train frequencies of 90 seconds, although initial proposals envisaged a 2.5 minute headway.

-Once opened, the underground line would have enabled through-running for trains across the city region by linking up several existing railway lines, including the Bury Line, Crewe–Manchester line, Hope Valley line, Stafford–Manchester line, and Styal line.
+Once opened, the underground line would have enabled through-running for trains across the city region by linking up several existing railway lines, including the Bury Line, Crewe–Manchester line, Hope Valley Line, Stafford–Manchester line, and Styal line.

 The planned course of the Picc-Vic tunnel would not follow a direct route across the city centre but instead would skirt around the south of the city centre before curving north towards Victoria.
 An obstacle to the construction of the line was the subterranean Guardian telephone exchange, a subterranean structure that extended beneath the city centre south of Piccadilly Gardens.
 The exchange had been designated as a nuclear bunker, and while SELNEC planners were aware of this structure, they were unable to mention it publicly as they were forced to sign the Official Secrets Act in 1971.